Lucille Ball: Recognition and legacy

 On June 7, 1990, Universal Studios Florida opened a walk-through attraction dedicated to Ball, Lucy – A Tribute.
 It featured clips of shows, facts about her life, displays of items she owned or that were associated with her, and an interactive quiz.
 It remained open until August 17, 2015.

-In 1991, CBS aired Lucy & Desi: Before the Laughter, starring Frances Fisher.

 On August 6, 2001, the United States Postal Service honored what would have been Ball's 90th birthday with a commemorative stamp as part of its Legends of Hollywood series.

 Ball appeared on 39 covers of TV Guide, more than any other person, including its first cover in 1953 with her baby son, Desi Arnaz Jr. TV Guide voted her the "Greatest TV Star of All Time", and later commemorated the 50th anniversary of I Love Lucy with eight covers celebrating memorable scenes from the show.
 In 2008, it named I Love Lucy the second-best television program in American history, after Seinfeld.

 For her contributions to the Women's Movement, Ball was inducted into the National Women's Hall of Fame in 2001.

 The Friars Club named a room in its New York clubhouse the Lucille Ball Room.
 She was posthumously awarded the Legacy of Laughter Award at the fifth Annual TV Land Awards in 2007.
-In November 2007, she was chosen as number two on a list of the 50 Greatest TV Icons; however, a public poll chose her as number one.
+In November 2007, she was chosen as number two on a list of the 50 Greatest TV Icons, behind Johnny Carson; however, a public poll chose her as number one.

 On August 6, 2011, Google's homepage showed an interactive doodle of six classic moments from I Love Lucy to commemorate what would have been Ball's 100th birthday.
 On the same day, 915 Ball look-alikes converged on Jamestown to celebrate the birthday and set a new world record for such a gathering.

 Since 2009, a statue of Ball has been on display in Celoron, New York, that residents deemed "scary" and not accurate, earning it the nickname "Scary Lucy".
 On August 1, 2016, it was announced that a new statue of Ball would replace it on August 6.
 However, the old statue had become a local tourist attraction after receiving media attention, and it was placed 75 yd from its original location so visitors could view both statues.

-Rachel York and Madeline Zima portrayed Ball in a biographical television film titled Lucy which was directed by Glenn Jordan and originally broadcast on CBS on May 4, 2003.